-Return summaries for all fields from the
+1. Return summaries for all fields

-_internal index for the last 15 minutes.
+_internal index from the last 15 minutes.

 index=_internal earliest=-15m latest=now | fieldsummary

-Returns summaries for fields in the
+This example returns summaries for fields in the

 _internal index with names that contain "size" and "count".
 The search returns only the top 10 values for each field from the last 15 minutes.